pawanit17/springboot/README.md

 # Examples
 - The below code depicts a RestController that maps /topics URI to getAllTopics() method.
 - The return value of that method gets serialzied into JSON content.
 This is handled for us by SpringMVC.
+- Spring uses Jackson library for Object to JSON serialization and de-serialization.

 ```
 package io.firehose.springbootstarter.io.firehose.springbootstarter.topic;